desmos-labs/introduction/readme.md

 ### Initial supply

+**NOTE: This document is a work-in-progress and we are still actively developing it.
+All of the contents are subject to change.
+Your feedback is highly appreciated.
+Please check our update regularly.**

 The initial supply will be around 100,000,000 Desmos.
 This will be distributed in stages in approximately 12 months after we officially announce the project.
 The target time for this announcement is before the end of Sept 2019.

 | Entities  | % of supply |